AaronNBrock/optimal-dating-strategy/README.md

 Furthermore, I'd like to explicitly state that I appreciate you taking the time to read this blog.
 If you found it intriguing, it would be wondrous if you could share it with someone you think might appreciate this approach to partner selection!

+(This blog was written with the assistance of a Language Model)